tModLoader/tModLoader/PortingNotes_1.4.5.md

 - ShaderData classes now have `if (Main.dedServ)` checks.
 Are these overzealous, or do we need to adjust other places or inform modders that shader code might attempt to run on servers.
 - Player.voiceOverride.
 Currently an sbyte, might need to be an int like the other equipment slot IDs.
 Also an example would be nice.
 - Need to document ArmorIDs.Face.Sets.DrawInFaceMaskLayer as well
-- Player.revolverCritChanceBonus, is this a Stat? should it be a StatModifier?
+- Player.revolverCritChanceBonus needs a quick test now that it has been implemented as a Projectile.CritChance bonus.
+Need to hookup `Item.GetVisualCritChance`
 - Player.adjTile patches are weird.
 It shouldn't be necessary to resize, they should be correct when the Player is initialized anyway.
 - player.oldAdjTile has been removed.
 Did modders depend on this for any reason?
 Tracking previous frames?
 - Player.coat added.
 It might also need and EquipType
 - What is Player._pendingRefunds?
 Does it require modded item support?
 - Player.ApplyEquipVanity now calls RefreshInfoAccsFromItemType.
 Is this new behavior, will our existing hooks now call things multiple times by accident?
 - Player.meleeArmorPenetration is new, need to hook it up
-- Player.revolverCritChanceBonus is new, need to hook it up
 - Player.ApplyItemTime has been updated, we might not need as many patches?
 - Integrate new `private void SetItemAnimation(int baseFrames, float multiplier)` method into our usetime hooks.
 Make public.
 - Player.AddBuff parameters changed.
 Will need to adjust docs and maybe inform modders of any behavior changes.